Reviewing Code#

 The release process#

 Beta Release Stage: For preparing a new beta release or the first release candidate, all positively reviewed PRs with the forthcoming release milestone are considered.
-PRs that have dependencies not merged yet are ignored.
-The Release Manager merges PRs in batches of 10 to 20 PRs, taking the PR priority into account.
-If a merge conflict of a PR to the Release Manager’s branch occurs, the PR is set back to “needs work” status by the Release Manager, and the list of the PRs already merged to the Release Manager’s branch is posted.
-The author of the PR needs to identify conflicting PRs in the list, make merge commits and declare them as dependencies, before setting back to “positive review” status.
-Each batch of merged PRs then undergoes integration testing.
+The Release Manager merges PRs in batches of 10 to 20 PRs.
+If a merge conflict of a PR to the Release Manager’s branch occurs, the PR is set back to “needs work” status by the Release Manager.
+(The author of the PR can try to guess which other PRs may be causing the conflict, make merge commits and declare them as dependencies, before setting back to “positive review” status.
+Alternatively, the PR author can wait until the next beta release and resolve the conflict then.)
+Each batch of merged PRs undergoes integration testing.
 If problems are detected, a PR will be set back to “needs work” status and unmerged.
 When a batch of PRs is ready, the Release Manager closes these PRs and proceeds to the next batch.
 After a few batches, a new beta release is tagged, pushed to the develop branch on the Sage repository on GitHub, and announced on sage-release.

 Release Candidate Stage: After the first release candidate has been made, the project is in the release candidate stage, and a modified procedure is used.
 Now only PRs with a priority set to “blocker” are considered.
 PRs with all other priorities, including “critical”, are ignored.
 Hence if a ticket is important enough to merit inclusion in this stage, it should be set to “blocker” by adding p: blocker / 1 label.

 Blocker PRs: The goal of the release process is to make a stable release of high quality.
 Be aware that there is a risk/benefit trade-off in merging a PR.
 The benefit of merging a PR is the improvement that the PR brings, such as fixing a bug.
-However, any code change has a risk of introducing unforeseen new problems and thus delaying the release: If a new issue triggers another release candidate, it delays the release by 1-2 weeks.
+However, any code change has a risk of introducing unforeseen new problems and thus delaying the release: If a new issue triggers another release candidate, it can delay the release by up to 2 weeks.
 Hence developers should use “blocker” priority sparingly and should indicate the rationale on the PR.
 Though there is no one fixed rule or authority that determines what is appropriate for “blocker” status,

 • PRs introducing new features are usually not blockers – unless perhaps they round out a set of features that were the focus of development of this release cycle.